dlu-ch/dlb/doc/ex_context.rst

    :param path_cls: the subclass of :class:`dlb.fs.Path` to be used to represent the :term:`working tree`'s root
    :type path_cls: dlb.fs.Path
+   :param max_parallel_redo_count: maximum number of redos started in this context than can be pending at the same time
+   :type max_parallel_redo_count: int
    :raises TypeError: if *path_cls* is not a subclass of :class:`dlb.fs.Path`

    Entering or exiting a context may raise the following exceptions: